Posted on October-10-2017

-Welding has a vast array of applications that can each require a different position to carry out.
-Not every welding project is the same, so it’s important to ensure the right weld is utilised each time.
+Welding is applied in a variety of different ways, all of which can require the adoption of a different position to carry out.
+Not every welding project is the same, so it’s important to ensure the right weld is used each time.
 Here at Arc Welding Services, we decided to run you through the main four welding positions in most applications, ranging from least to most complex.

 A ‘flat’ weld is the most basic of all welding positions.
 This is where the weld is performed along the horizontal access, from above the joint.

 The flame motion should be controlled, melting the walls of the plates enough to produce a puddle of the desired size.
 Oscillating the torch tip means the molten puddle can be carried along the joint, which ensures sufficient filler is present to reinforce the weld.

 Care should be taken to not overheat the molten puddle as this would burn the metal and reduce the strength of the weld.